-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 social emotional initiatives parents had the opportunity to attend 8 academic trainings and 7 social emotional trainings in the 2020- 2021 school year. school year.
-The Parent connection meetings 8 parent connection meetings were held in the 20-21 school year 5 10 parent connection meetings held per year
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 social emotional initiatives parents had the opportunity to attend 8 academic trainings and 7 social emotional trainings in the 2020-2021 school year. school year.
+The Parent connection meetings 8 parent connection meetings were held in the 20-21 school year 9 parent connection meetings were held in the 21-22 school year 10 parent connection meetings held per year

 Action # Title Description Total Funds Contributing 5.1 Parent communication 2021-22 In the director's weekly e-mails to families, she will include a monthly update on spending and information related to the LCAP.
 Director will hold monthly parent meetings on a variety of topics to gather input and/or educate our families.
 We will make our website easy for parents to navigate and access any information they may be looking for.
 The cost associated with this may include continuing to purchase a Parent Square subscription to quickly and effectively communicate with parents.
 2022-23 In the director's weekly e-mails to families, a quarterly update on spending and information related to the LCAP will be included.
 Director will hold monthly parent meetings on a variety of topics to gather input and/or educate our families.
 We will make our website easy for parents to navigate and access any information they may be looking for.
-The cost associated with this may include continuing to purchase a Parent Square subscription to quickly and effectively communicate with parents and access any information they may be looking for.
 The cost associated with this may include continuing to purchase a Parent Square subscription to quickly and effectively communicate with parents and any costs associated with parent education.
 2023-24.
 This action will continue for the 2023-24 school year using Parent Square as the communication platform.
-We will increase parent education seminars.
-In addition Innovations Academy will investigate \$10,000.00 No
+We will increase parent education seminars, meetings and information sharing.
+In addition \$9,000.00 No